China–Kazakhstan relations: Ming

-The first Kazakh embassy visited China sometime around 1453.
-Under the reign of Jiajing (1522–1566), the foundations for a flourishing relationship between Ming China and the Kazakh Khanate were established, but contacts stopped after 1537.
+It was during this time, the first Kazakh embassy visited China sometime around the 1450s.
+Under the reign of Jiajing (1522–1566), the foundations for a flourishing relationship between Ming China and the Kazakh Khanate were established, but contacts stopped after 1537, as the Ming dynasty was more focused on internal affairs and less interested in going to war elsewhere.